US and Russia fail to reach compromise on Ukraine following talks at the Kremlin

 Putin said Russia did not want war with Europe, but that if Europe started one, it would end so swiftly that there would be no one left for Russia to negotiate with.

-The meeting is a crucial moment for Ukraine in what could be a fraught week following days of frantic diplomacy kicked off by a unilateral US plan to bring peace, which has since been revised under pressure from Ukraine and its European backers.
+The meeting was a crucial moment for Ukraine in what could be a fraught week following days of frantic diplomacy kicked off by a unilateral US plan to bring peace, which has since been revised under pressure from Ukraine and its European backers.

-Ukrainian President Volodymyr Zelenskyy said on Monday that any plan must actually end the war for good, and not just lead to a pause in the fighting that began with Russia’s invasion in February 2022.
+Ukrainian President Volodymyr Zelenskyy said on Monday that any plan must end the war for good, and not just lead to a pause in the fighting that began with Russia’s invasion in February 2022.

 After their Moscow visit, Kushner and Witkoff could go on to meet a Ukrainian delegation as soon as Wednesday, potentially in Brussels, a senior Ukraine official told AFP.